timofeysie/acknowledge/Generics.md

 	class D <T extends A & B & C> { /* ... */ }
 - If one of the bounds is a class, it must be specified first. class D <T extends B & A & C> { /* ... */ }  // compile-time error

+# Wildcards #
+- A wildcard parameterized type denotes a family of types comprising concrete instantiations of a generic type.
+- The kind of the wildcard being used determines which concrete parameterized types belong to the family.
+- A wildcard parameterized type is not a concrete type that could appear in a new expression.
+A wildcard parameterized type is similar to an interface type in the sense that reference variables of a wildcard parameterized type can be declared, but no objects of the wildcard parameterized type can be created.
+	Collection<?> coll = new ArrayList<String>();
+- unbounded wildcard parameterized types are An instantiation of a generic type where all type arguments are the unbounded wildcard
+	Pair<?,?> and Map<?,?>
+- Assignment of another instantiation to the unbounded wildcard instantiation is permitted without warnings; assignment of the unbounded wildcard instantiation to another instantiation is illegal.
+	ArrayList <?> anyList = new ArrayList<Long>();
+	ArrayList<String> stringList = new ArrayList<String>();
+	anyList    = stringList;
+	stringList = anyList;      // error
+- raw type and the unbounded wildcard parameterized type are semantically equivalent.
+But Certain operations performed on the raw type yield "unchecked" warnings, The same operations on unbounded wildcard parameterized type, errors.
+- Wildcard parameterized type can NOT be used for the following purposes (different from non-parameterized classes and interfaces):
+1. for creation of objects
+2. for creation of arrays (except unbounded wildcard)
+3. in exception handling
+4. in instanceof expressions (except unbounded wildcard)
+5. as supertypes
+6. in a class literal
+- it is illegal that a wildcard parameterized type appears in a  new expression.
+- a wildcard parameterized type is like an interface type:  you can declare reference variables of the type, but you cannot create objects of the type.
+- Intgerfaces:
+	Cloneable clon1 = new Date();
+	Cloneable clon2 = new Cloneable();     // error
+- Wildcard
+	ArrayList<?> coll1 = new ArrayList <String> ();
+	ArrayList<?> coll2 = new ArrayList <?> (); // error
+- concrete parameterized types are List<String> , Map<String,Date> , but not List<? extends Number> or Map<String,?> .

 # Upper Bounded Wildcards #